When Kids Have to Act Like Parents, It Affects Them for Life

 Unpredictable childhood trauma has long-lasting effects on the brain.
 Studies have shown that people with adverse childhood experiences are more likely to suffer from mental- and physical-health disorders, leading people to experience a chronic state of high stress reactivity.
 One study found that children exposed to ongoing stress released a hormone that actually shrank the size of their hippocampus, an area of the brain that processes memory, emotion, and stress management.
 Individuals who have experienced emotional or physical neglect by a parent are also at a greater risk of suffering from chronic illness as adults.

-Nakazawa has conducted extensive research on the body-brain connection, with a focus on studies initiated by physicians Vincent Felitti and Robert Anda.
+Nakazawa has conducted extensive research on the body-brain connection, with a focus on studies initiated by the physicians Vincent Felitti and Robert Anda.
 Their work on adverse childhood experiences (ACEs) has since grown into a burgeoning field with hundreds of peer-reviewed studies.
 The findings show that people who experienced four categories of childhood adversity—neglect and physical, sexual, and emotional abuse—were twice as likely to be diagnosed with cancer and depression as adults.

 Jordan Rosenfeld, a 43-year-old author from California, attributes her own digestive issues to her childhood.
 When her mother was in the throes of substance abuse, she says, there were times she didn’t have food to eat.
 By the time she left home at 18, she began suffering from chronic pain after eating.

 In adulthood, Rosenfeld noticed it was hard to regulate her emotions around hunger.
-“If I’m out with friends and we can’t decide on a restaurant, and I’m hungry—I can actually go into a little bit of a meltdown,” she said.
+“If I’m out with friends and we can’t decide on a restaurant, and I’m hungry—I can actually go into a little bit of a meltdown,” she told me.
 “And I can trace that back to literally not having been fed as a child at various junctures.”

 From an early age, Rosenfeld recalls having to remind her mother when they needed groceries and pulling her out of bed in the mornings to get to school on time.
 “I did a lot of that kind of parenting her, in a way, because what I was trying to do was get parented myself.”
-Because of this, she says she often distrusts that other people will take care of things.
+Because of this, she said she often distrusts that other people will take care of things.
 “That’s why I tend to step up and do it myself.”

-Jordan’s mother, Florence Shields, remembers it was a depressing time in both their lives.
+Rosenfeld’s mother, Florence Shields, remembers it was a depressing time in both their lives.
 “I had welfare for a while and I think that my diet—because of drugs and alcohol—wasn’t very good, and she probably got the brunt of that.”
 As a recovering alcoholic, Shields, who is now retired and lives in Petaluma, California, says she lacked the tools for parenting due to her own upbringing and history of tragedy.